living-lab-organization/muse-lsl-cu/README.md

 Install this package

-	Download the zip of this folder
+1. Download the zip of this folder

-	Place on the Desktop of the testing computer
+2. Place on the Desktop of the testing computer and unzip

-	open Windows Command Prompt
+3. open Windows Command Prompt

-	cd into the package folder
+4. cd into the package folder

-	activate the virtual environment using `.\venv\Scripts\activate.bat`
+5. activate the virtual environment using `.\venv\Scripts\activate.bat`

-	once activated, make sure to uninstall any muselsl with `pip uninstall muselsl`
+6. once activated, make sure to uninstall any muselsl with `pip uninstall muselsl`

-	then, install the package using `pip install -e .`
+7. then, install the package using `pip install -e .`

 ### Running the pipeline

 Once, you will have to update the subject number and Muse name (from EEGedu) in muse-start.py

 From then on, you will only need to update the start time in muse-start.py for each session

-	to run the pipeline, open muse-start.py in pycharm, then run `.\venv\Scripts\python.exe .\muse-start.py`
+To run the pipeline, open muse-start.py in pycharm, then run `.\venv\Scripts\python.exe .\muse-start.py`

+This will automatically call the presentation script, but for some reason exiting the task script no longer stops the recording.
+At the moment, it's set up so that if the student goes back to pycharm and interrupts that terminal with Ctrl - C then all the recordings finish properly (note, they're all saving every 5 seconds anyway, so its not the biggest deal).

+### How this works

+muse-start.py is the main script, which does the following operations:

+1. opens a terminal window that runs the psychopy script and therefore the markers stream

+2. opens a terminal window that connects to the Muse headset and opens the data stream

+3. opens 3 terminal windows, one to record each of the alternative data streams (PPG, ACC, GYRO).
+At the moment, these csv's all save to the package folder, but only because I ran out of time to get these new terminals to reroute to the Data folder

+4. Records EEG data using custom functions start_record() and save_ongoing() saved in record.py

+5. Monitors EEG data for whether it's been 5 seconds with no received data or if it has received all 0's.

+6. If either of these is true, it sends a Ctrl - C signal to each of the terminals, ending the recordings and closing the stream, then runs 2 and 3 and re-enters the loop for 4 and 5.

+All of these things were hard.

 ### Setting Up a Stream